 These vegan chocolate chip scones are moist, chocolaty, and entirely free of animal products, so even your vegetarian friends will be impressed with the results.
-The recipe couldn’t be simpler and you don’t need any unusual ingredients or complicated processes to make this dish that everyone will love!
+The recipe couldn’t be simpler, and you don’t need any unusual ingredients or complicated processes to make this dish that everyone will love!

 A step-by-step guide to making vegan chocolate chip scones

-4. Four.
+Fourth step.
 Brush the scone pieces with coconut cream and sprinkle turbinado sugar on top.

 Equipment